Improved Bounds for Private and Robust Alignment: Private and Robust Alignment: Square Loss

 Next, as a direct application of Lemma~\ref{lem:uc-sq}, we will establish an improved bound for \texttt{Square}\chipo compared to the one in~\cite{zhou2025square}.
 In particular, under the same assumptions as before, we have the following sample complexity guarantee.
 See Appendix~\ref{proof:schiPO} for the proof. \begin{theorem} For any given comparator policy $\pi^{\star}$, there exists a proper choice of $\beta >0$ such that when Assumptions~\ref{ass:realizability} and~\ref{ass:bound-rew} hold, with probability at least $1-\delta$, the output of Algorithm~\ref{alg:schiPO} satisfies the following suboptimality gaps for \ctl and \ltc:

-where $c(\epsilon)$ and $\kappa(\pi^{\star})$ are the same as before. \end{theorem} The above theorem gives better bounds for both \ctl and \ltc, compared with~\cite{zhou2025square}.
+where $c(\epsilon)$ and $\kappa(\pi^{\star})$ are the same as before. \end{theorem} The above theorem gives better bounds for both \ctl and \ltc, compared with~\citet{zhou2025square}.
 For \ctl, it improves from $\sqrt{\alpha}$ to $\alpha$ and for \ltc, it improves from $\sqrt{c(\epsilon)\alpha}$ to ${c(\epsilon)\alpha}$.
 An astute reader may already observe that this essentially comes from the improvement in Lemma~\ref{lem:uc-sq} over the previous result.

-Up to $\kappa(\pi^{\star})$ factor, the above bounds are in fact tight by existing lower bounds for simpler problems in \ctl and \ltc, see~\cite{zhou2024locally}.
+\begin{remark} Up to $\kappa(\pi^{\star})$ factor, the above bounds are in fact tight by existing lower bounds for simpler problems in \ctl and \ltc, see~\citet{zhou2024locally}.
+The offline alignment problem is at least as hard as the offline multi-armed bandit (MAB) problem, since the former only obtains preference information while the latter can obtain complete reward information.
+Therefore, we can directly leverage the lower bounds for offline MAB under \ctl and \ltc settings from~\citet{zhou2024locally} (since preference learning involves two samples, the lower bound needs to be multiplied by a constant factor of 2).
+This demonstrates that the rate achieved by Theorem~\ref{thm:schiPO} is unimprovable in terms of the relevant parameters. \end{remark}